About the East Linton Hall

 Registered Charity No. SC007149

-In 1962 the name changed to the Community Hall after the formation of the East Linton and District Community Association.
+In 1962, the Hall was renamed the East Linton Community Hall following the formation of the East Linton & District Community Association.
+It has continued to evolve as a welcoming, inclusive space for all.